ionic-team/ionic-framework/BREAKING.md

 <h4 id="version-9x-legacy-picker">Legacy Picker</h4>

 - `ion-picker-legacy` and `ion-picker-legacy-column` have been removed.
-The legacy picker component has been replaced with a inline picker component.
+The legacy picker component has been replaced with an inline picker component.
    - Usages such as `ion-picker-legacy` or `IonPickerLegacy` should be changed to `ion-picker` and `IonPicker`, respectively.

 <h4 id="version-9x-router-outlet">Router Outlet</h4>